MGPoirot/web2mp3/README.md

 docker compose up -d
 ```

+Fill in every value in `.config/.env` before first run (`MUSIC_DIR`,
+`SPOTIPY_CLIENT_ID`, `SPOTIPY_CLIENT_SECRET`, `LOCATION`) and web2mp3's
+interactive setup wizard becomes a pure fallback — it only triggers if one
+of those four is still missing.
+It can't fully replace the Spotify OAuth
+login itself, though: that first authorization has to happen in a browser,
+so it's an unavoidable one-time interactive step regardless of how complete
+`.config/.env` is (see below for running that step via
+`docker compose exec -it`).

 The container process runs as a non-root user, remapped at startup to the
 `PUID`/`PGID` you set in `.env` (default `1000`/`1000`) — no rebuild needed
 to change them, they just need to match whatever user/group owns